Want to be part of our Stories? Tell us your story

 Yeah.
 We don’t play it down too… I mean, it is.
 The journals have even created a term for it.
 Is it environmental academia, I can’t remember what they called it now.

 I think that’s a very interesting kind of method, and we spend a lot of time in science flagellating ourselves over being able to do multidisciplinary science.
 But yeah, these are great examples of how to do that.
 It’s things like atmospheric science that are not exclusive… you’ve got to know a little bit of chemistry, a little bit of physics.
 Actually, if you understand the way the chemistry and the physics work, you can apply some of that to stuff like COVID-19 transmission.
 Know what you don’t know as much as what you do know of it as well.

 Okay.
 I’m going to switch gears a little bit and just ask about your routine and how you do this as a scientist.
 So what is your morning routine?
 What happens when you first get up, and so on?

-Well, COVID-19, it means that I do the two minute commute to my office.
-Or actually 30 second or five second commute to my office.
-I think that it’s interesting that in the wider question, has varied over the years.
+Well, COVID-19 means that I do the two-minute commute to my office.
+Or actually 30 seconds or five-second commute to my office.
+I think that it’s interesting that the wider question, has varied over the years.
 My science has taken me all over the world.
-I’ve worked everywhere except in one continent, which is a bit irritating.
+I’ve worked everywhere except on one continent, which is a bit irritating.
 I’ve got to find a way of getting to Antarctica.